cterdam/dotfiles/README.md

 ### Macvim

-Finish with the above instructions first.

-To conveniently open files with vim from Finder, install [MacVim][MACVIM].
+To conveniently open files with vim from Finder, after finishing the above instructions, install [MacVim][MACVIM].

 Open MacVim Preferences, and set "After last window closes" to "Quit MacVim".